jvalley19/vdc/Environments/SharedServices/readme.md

 **NOTE:** Examples to setting the env variables

-- IS_DEV_OPS
-  - Leave this "false" when deploying manually.
-From GitHub actions workflow this value will be passed in as "true"
 - "[ORGANIZATION_NAME]"
   - Abbreviation of your org (for e.g. contoso) with **NO SPACES**
   - Must be 10 characters or less